alpacahq/alpaca-docs/content/broker/integration/crypto-trading-broker.md

 {{< hint warning >}}
 **New Trading Pairs for Brokers coming soon!**

-We are rolling out crypto trading pairs which will allow your users to trade additional crypto assets with `BTC` and `USDT` as base assets apart from the current default `USD` pairs.
+We are rolling out crypto trading pairs which will allow your users to trade additional crypto assets with `BTC` and `USDT` as base assets on top of the current default `USD` pairs.
 The largest impact this new trading feature brings to brokers is a change in crypto pair symbol convention.
 For example, `BTCUSD` would now be represented as `BTC/USD`.

 Changes have been made to APIs to be backwards compatible with the old representation of crypto symbols (e.g. `BTCUSD`).
 This should minimize disruption for any brokers not actively looking to support new pairs.
+Should you encounter any problems due to this change please reach out to support.

 We will be sending early communication when new crypto pairs will be availble for brokers to provide for their users.